3mohamed-abdelfattah/CareHub/README.md

-<h2 align="center">Hello!👋 We are a team at Beni Suef University working on our graduation project</h2>
+<h2 align="center">Hello!👋 We are a team at Beni-Suef University working on our graduation project</h2>

 <h1 align="center">
 Our project is a simulation of all medical and healthcare specialties on a website.